Please review our Annual Meeting Policies before registering.

 AFS provides basic internet in all meeting rooms, and some AV equipment upon request during the proposal process.

-Presenters should assume that the bandwidth of the in-house wifi will not support video streaming of any kind.
+Presenters should assume that the bandwidth of the in-house wifi will not support video streaming of any kind unless you make arrangements by March 31 with [email protected].
 Presenters who wish to show video are advised to bring their video file on their own personal computer or storage device.

-Panels should not plan to include virtual presentations.
+Panels should not plan to include virtual presentations unless you make arrangements by March 31 with [email protected].

 Presenters may request data projectors and/or speakers when they submit their proposals.
 AFS will schedule panels in meeting rooms that are equipped accordingly.
 All presenters must bring their own computers, and Mac users should bring the appropriate adapters for their particular model.
 If you are participating in an organized session, please inform your chair of your equipment needs as well.
 Equipment specifications are linked to the current Annual Meeting page or available upon request.